thatshawt/thatshawt.github.com/README.md

-# ratClicker
+# Rat Clicker
-This is probably the best rat clicker out there.
+The best rat clicker money can buy.